The Pandora Papers

 Though the companies did not declare what they were doing beyond vague statements like “opening an account” or “trading in Azerbaijan and Europe,” one purpose is clear: Many of them held vast amounts of property across the British capital and beyond.

 The source of the money used to buy much of this real estate is hidden in paperwork that may never become public.
 Those funds may or may not be legitimate, and the individuals involved may have little or no knowledge of their origins.
-Further investigation would be needed before any such conclusions could be reached.

 Reporters did find that at least eight of their companies received multi-million-dollar infusions of cash from vast money laundering and transfer systems previously uncovered by OCCRP, including the Azerbaijani, Russian, and Troika Laundromats.
 The ultimate origins of this money are also unknown; these systems are known to have moved both legitimate and illegitimate funds.